 Pyter ran through the cobblestone streets and safely into a deserted alleyway.
 He surveyed the path behind him to make sure he wasn’t followed then made certain he had an open route of escape should he need one.
 Satisfied he was alone, and would be for a time, he sat on a pile of trash and got comfortable.
 His bare feet were black with grime, his pants shredded from the knee down, and his shirt so threadbare any onlooker wouldn’t believe he wore one.

 He could have stolen a new shirt or even a coat for the upcoming winter, and he had planned on doing so when he came upon something he treasured more than warmth and protection.
-He convinced himself the contents of the book in his hands now might even be able to give him everything he needed to stave off the cold better than a piece of cloth or even a house, though he had never known the luxury of shelter.
+He convinced himself the contents of the book in his hands now might even be able to give him everything he needed to stave off the cold.
+Better so than a piece of cloth or even a house, though he had never known the luxury of shelter.
 The possibilities within this book were virtually endless.
 He just had to learn its contents.
 His hands traced the symbol on the spine and caressed the cover before thumbing it open to the first page.

 “Where’d you find that, boy?”